mcfletch/audiodatasets/README.rst

 * Downloads common Open Source datasets and performs basic preprocessing on them
 * Provides iterables that produce Numpy arrays from the audio data in common formats
-* Using `sphfile` directly accesses sph files instead of needing to convert to `wav` first
+* Uses `sphfile` to directly accesses sph files instead of needing to convert to `wav` first
 * Uses a single shared location for the datasets intended to be used by multiple projects

 Installation/Setup